Health, Safety and Child Development Training Notice for Centers in the Child Care Assistance Program (pdf)

 - Teacher(s): Includes lead teachers, teachers, teacher assistants or teacher aides who are employed by a child care provider for compensation on a regular basis

-- All new center directors and teachers must complete the training by September 30, 2017.
+- To continue receiving CCAP payments, all center directors and teachers must complete the following modules by September 30, 2017.

-Directors and teachers at child care centers serving all ages of children:
+Directors and teachers at child care centers serving children of all ages: